Why is your Stomach Tightening during Early Pregnancy?

 Have You Had Sex Recently?

 If you’ve recently had sex, you may have noticed that your stomach was tight afterward.
 Stomach tightening during early pregnancy after having sex can seem scary, but it's not actually much to worry about according to the authors of “What to Expect When You’re Expecting”.
-This cramping is due to orgasm and has an extremely low-risk factor to you or your baby.

 While your stomach tightening during early pregnancy can be scary, especially to a first-time mother, it’s not much to worry about in most situations.
 Common reasons are your baby growing, Braxton Hicks contractions (or ‘false labor’), constipation-related gas, and recent sex.